 - In the event of a foreclosure, the mortgage company may not be responsible for more than 6 months of past due condominium fees.

 - If the condominium association is currently involved in a lawsuit, we must review the extent of the liability that the association will endure with the suit.
 We are especially concerned if the lawsuit is with regard to safety, structural soundness, or habitability of the project.

 - If a buyer is an owner occupant, we do not care about the investor ratio.
 The investor ratio is the percentage of units owned by investors rather than owner occupants who live in their unit.
-If the buyer is an investor, then no more than 51% of the units can be owned by investors.
-(See how the rules change on a 2-4 unit condo)
+But if the buyer is an investor, and the project consists of 5 or more units, then no more than 51% of the units can be owned by investors.

 - At least 10% of the income from the association must be dedicated to the reserve fund (Note, not required on a limited review)

 - We must verify that the condominium has adequate insurance – and there are several types of insurances that are required.
 See this link for more info on the insurance requirements.